vuejs/docs/src/guide/scaling-up/ssr.md

 <button>1</button>
 ```

 [`renderToString()`](/api/ssr.html#rendertostring) takes a Vue app instance and returns a Promise that resolves to the rendered HTML of the app.
-It is also possible to perform streaming render using [Node.js Stream API](https://nodejs.org/api/stream.html) or [Web Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API).
+It is also possible to stream rendering using the [Node.js Stream API](https://nodejs.org/api/stream.html) or [Web Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API).
 Check out the [SSR API Reference](/api/ssr.html) for full details.

 We can then move the Vue SSR code into a server request handler, which wraps the application markup with the full page HTML.
 We will be using [`express`](https://expressjs.com/) for the next steps: